 Here’s what I wouldn’t miss:

-• Traboules: Shortcuts linking streets through one or more buildings.
-Used by silk merchants in the past, they’re now open to curious explorers.
-There are around 200 traboules in the Old Town, but not all are open to the public.
-See the list here.
+- Traboules: Hidden passageways that cut through buildings, once used by silk merchants.
+There are about 200 in the Old Town, but not all are open to the public.
+Find the list here.

-• Bouchons: Lyon is known for its bouchons, traditional restaurants where you can enjoy hearty local cuisine like quenelles (a light, oval-shaped dish made from creamed fish or meat), coq au vin (chicken stewed in wine), and Coussin de Lyon (a sweet made of chocolate and marzipan).
-Don’t leave without trying one!
+- Bouchons: Traditional Lyon restaurants where you can enjoy hearty local dishes like quenelles (creamed fish or meat), coq au vin (chicken stewed in wine), and Coussin de Lyon (a chocolate and marzipan treat).

-Wear comfortable shoes – those cobbled streets can be quite the workout for your feet!
-To avoid the tourist crowds, visit on a weekday morning when it’s a bit quieter.
+Wear comfy shoes – those cobbled streets can be quite a workout for your feet!
+To avoid tourist crowds, visit on a weekday morning.
 The food in the Old Town is great, but you’ll also find plenty of good spots just outside its borders.

 2. Boat Tours in Lyon

-One of the best things about the boat tour is that you get to see not just the city centre, but also some of the newer areas.
-You’ll pass by cool, modern buildings like the bright green Euronews building, often referred to as the ‘pencil sharpener’, and the vibrant Orange Cube, known as ‘the cheese’.
+The boat tour gives you a view of both the city centre and the newer areas – you’ll pass by cool, modern buildings like the bright green Euronews building, often called the ‘pencil sharpener,’ and the vibrant Orange Cube, known as ‘the cheese.’

 I took a trip with Les Bateaux Lyonnais, which departs from 2 Quai des Célestins, right in the city centre.
 The boats hold 100-150 people.
 Even in April, I had to wait about 20 minutes for a ticket – though it was a sunny Sunday.